 - Identity.
 Logins and passwords are burdensome leftovers from the last millennium.
-There should be (and already are) better ways to identify ourselves, and to reveal to others only what we need them to know.
+There should be (and already are) better ways to identify ourselves and to reveal to others only what we need them to know.
 Working on this challenge is the SSI—Self-Sovereign Identity—movement.
 The solution here for individuals is tools of their own that scale.

 - Subscriptions.
 Nearly all subscriptions are pains in the butt.
 “Deals” can be deceiving, full of conditions and changes that come without warning.
 New customers often get better deals than loyal customers.
 And there are no standard ways for customers to keep track of when subscriptions run out, need renewal, or change.
 The only way this can be normalized is from the customers’ side.

 - Payments.
-For demand and supply to be truly balanced, and for customers to operate at full agency in an open marketplace (which the Internet was designed to be), customers should have their own pricing gun: a way to signal—and actually pay willing sellers—as much as they like, however they like, for whatever they like, on their own terms.
+For demand and supply to be truly balanced, and for customers to operate at full agency in an open marketplace (which the Internet was designed to support), customers should have their own pricing gun: a way to signal—and actually pay willing sellers—as much as they like, however, they like, for whatever they like, on their own terms.
 There is already a design for that, called Emancipay.

 - Loyalty.
 All loyalty programs are gimmicks, and coercive.
-True loyalty is worth far more to companies than the coerced kind, and only customers are in position to truly and fully express it.
+True loyalty is worth far more to companies than the coerced kind, and only customers are in a position to truly and fully express it.
 We should have our own loyalty programs, to which companies are members, rather than the reverse.

 - Privacy.
 We’ve had privacy tech in the physical world since the inventions of clothing, shelter, locks, doors, shades, shutters, and other ways to limit what others can see or hear—and to signal to others what’s okay and what’s not.
-Instead, all we have are unenforced promises by others not to watching our naked selves, or to report what they see to others.
+Instead, all we have are unenforced promises by others not to watch our naked selves, or to report what they see to others.
 Or worse, coerced urgings to “accept” spying on us and distributing harvested information about us to parties unknown, with no record of what we’ve agreed to.

 - Customer service.
 There are no standard ways to call for service yet, or to get it.
 And there should be.